doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/installation.rst

   $ qa-dkrz install --ship=/path

-This created a tarball ``/path/QA-DKRZ.tar`` .
+This creates a tarball ``/path/QA-DKRZ.tar`` .

 Note that no ship-ready version is provided neither by conda nor by git.
 The installation must be done before execution of ``--ship=/path`` for all projects designated to be checked on the isolated system.

-After the tarball was copied to the new location and ``tar -xf QA-DKRZ.tar`` was executed, run
+After the tarball was copied to the new location and ``tar -xf QA-DKRZ.tar`` was executed, please, make sure that the conda-based script ``qa-dkrz`` or git-hub based ``qa-dkrz.sh`` , respectively, is accessable.
+Finally, run

 .. code-block:: bash

   $ qa-dkrz install --unship

-This will adjust the paths in the file ``.qa-config.txt``, which is used internally.
+This will adjust the paths in the file ``.qa-config.txt`` , which is used internally.